mmontone/erudite/README.md

 ## Quickstart

-Run `make` to build erudite command line if you want to run it from there:
+Run `make` to build erudite command line if you want to run it from there, and then `sudo make install` to install.

 ```
 Usage: erudite [-hvd] [+vd] [OPTIONS] FILES...